symbol/symbol-docs/source/guides/account/creating-an-account.rst

 Creating an account
 ###################

-How to create a new |codename| account.
+Learn how to create a new |codename| account.

 *************
 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.

 *************************
 Method #01: Using the SDK
 *************************

-Open a new file and run the following code snippet to create an account.
+To create an account, open a new file, and run the following code snippet.

 .. example-code::